John-Abbott-College/6A6-Notes/assignments/Assignment3.md

 - Create a `MainViewModel `inside a `ViewModels` folder.
 - If you are using the Mvvm toolkit, this class should be a partial class inheriting from `ObservableObject`
+- You can register this view model as a singleton inside the `MauiProgram.cs`
+- **UPDATE:** As soon as you modify the `MainPage()` to accept the `MainViewModel`, remove or comment out all the other fields/methods in this page which will be now covered by this view model.
+  - I also recommend testing each functionality manually as you add them to the code.

 #### Constructor